babyman/quick-tabs-chrome-extension/readme.md

 * Find noisy tabs by searching for '<))' (then close them all with shift+ctrl+d ;-))
 * Chrome keyboard shortcuts (configured using the keyboard shortcuts dialog at the bottom of the Chrome Extensions page):
   * Shortcut key to launch popup window from most tabs (default ctrl+e).
-  * Select previous tab without loading the popup window (default ctrl+j)
+  * Select previous tab without loading the popup window
-  * Select next tab without loading the popup window (default ctrl+k)
+  * Select next tab without loading the popup window
   * IMPORTANT the 'next tab' shortcut is only available for a second or so (while the badge text is orange) before the current tab is moved to the top of the MRU list.
 * Tab list popup shortcut keys:
   * Select previous tab (same as Chrome keyboard shortcut or up arrow)